ammario/isokey/README.md

 ## Using multiple keys
 Similar to symmetric keys, you can use multiple public or private keys.
-Refer to the godoc for specifc usage.
+Refer to the godoc for specific usage.

 ## Digest Structure